 P359L33: Change the paragragh as follows:

-… Additionally, the AP or PCP may include a Measurement Configuration subelement in the Directional Channel Quality request where the Measurement Channel Bitmap subfield indicates one or more 2.16 GHz channels for which the measurement request applies; in this case, it may set the Channel Measurement Report Method subfield to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel or may set this subfield to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported, and may set the Antenna Measurement Report Method subfield to 0 to indicate the results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported per DMG antenna or may set this subfield to 1 to indicate the averaged results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reportedss. …
+… Additionally, the AP or PCP may include a Measurement Configuration subelement in the Directional Channel Quality request where the Measurement Channel Bitmap subfield indicates one or more 2.16 GHz channels for which the measurement request applies; in this case, it may set the Channel Measurement Report Method subfield to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel or may set this subfield to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported, and may set the Antenna Measurement Report Method subfield to 0 to indicate the results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported per DMG antenna or may set this subfield to 1 to indicate the averaged results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported, and may set the RX Antenna Configuration Type subfield to 0 to indicate the RX antenna configuration for SISO communications is requested to be used for measurements or may set this subfield to 1 to indicate the RX antenna configuration for SU-MIMO communications is requested to be used for measurements. …

 P360L13: Change the paragragh as follows:

-… Additionally, the PCP or AP may include a Measurement Configuration subelement in the Directional Channel Quality request where the Measurement Channel Bitmap subfield indicates one or more 2.16 GHz channels for which the measurement request applies; in this case, it may set the Channel Measurement Report Method subfield to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel or may set this subfield to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported, and may set the Antenna Measurement Report Method subfield to 0 to indicate the results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported per DMG antenna or may set this subfield to 1 to indicate the averaged results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reportedss. …
+… Additionally, the PCP or AP may include a Measurement Configuration subelement in the Directional Channel Quality request where the Measurement Channel Bitmap subfield indicates one or more 2.16 GHz channels for which the measurement request applies; in this case, it may set the Channel Measurement Report Method subfield to 0 to indicate the results of measurements over all the requested 2.16 GHz channels during each measurement time block are reported per 2.16 GHz channel or may set this subfield to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16 GHz channels during each measurement time block are reported, and may set the Antenna Measurement Report Method subfield to 0 to indicate the results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported per DMG antenna or may set this subfield to 1 to indicate the averaged results of concurrent measurements over each requested 2.16 GHz channel using multiple RX DMG antennas during a measurement time block are reported, and may set the RX Antenna Configuration Type subfield to 0 to indicate the RX antenna configuration for SISO communications is requested to be used for measurements or may set this subfield to 1 to indicate the RX antenna configuration for SU-MIMO communications is requested to be used for measurements. …

 P360L34: Change the paragragh as follows:

-If a recipient STA that receives a Directional Channel Quality request frame is already SISO beamformed trained with the target STA specified by the AID field within the frame, then the recipient STA shall carry out the measurement employing the same receive antenna configuration as is used by the recipient STA when receiving frames from the target STA.
-If a recipient STA that receives a Directional Channel Quality request frame is already SU-MIMO beamformed trained with the target STA specified by the AID field within the frame, then the recipient STA shall carry out the measurements concurrently employing the same receive antenna configuration as is used by the recipient STA when receiving frames from the target STA.
+If a recipient STA that receives a Directional Channel Quality request frame is already beamformed trained with the target STA specified by the AID field within the frame, then the recipient STA shall carry out the measurement employing the same receive antenna configuration as is used by the recipient STA when receiving frames from the target STA in SISO communications or carry out the measurements concurrently employing the same receive antenna configuration as is used by the recipient STA when receiving frames from the target STA in SU-MIMO communications.
 If the AID field is set to the broadcast AID or an unknown AID, then the recipient STA shall perform the measurements using a quasi-omni antenna pattern.